rafalp/Misago/README.md

 Misago is not production ready!

 Currently there is no way to update database when codebase changes!
-To update your development installation you have to delete existing database and create new one.
+To update your development installation you have to delete existing database and create new one or maintain your own migrations using South!

 Contributing